plioi/plioi.github.io/_posts/2013-05-22-test-discovery.markdown

 ## How Does it Work?

 We've seen that Fixie somehow knows how to look for Convention classes.
 After finding them, it must be able to use them in some way, so Fixie must somehow construct instances of your Conventions, too.
-The answer is <a href="http://msdn.microsoft.com/en-us/library/ms173183(v=vs.110).aspx">reflection</a>: code that searches and uses other assemblies at runtime.
+The answer is [reflection](http://msdn.microsoft.com/en-us/library/ms173183(v=vs.110).aspx): code that searches and uses other assemblies at runtime.

 When I ask Fixie to run all the tests in the test assembly, it needs to reach out and find all the Convention classes and then construct them for use.
 Where it *used* to just construct a <code>new DefaultConvention()</code> every time, my Runner class *now* does the following: